Follow the steps noted below to complete an application online and schedule your license examination:

 Step 5 - Apply for an insurance license online - Go to the Fast Licensing Application Service is Here (FLASH) for both resident and nonresident applicants to apply for an insurance license online.
 This link takes the applicant to the procedures of how to file an application online.
 If you already know how to use the online application service, you may select the following link to go directly to the FLASH online application.

-- Examination fee: $41 per scheduled examination date at a California Department of Insurance examination site or $74 per scheduled examination date at a PSI examination site.
+- Examination fee: $41 (effective March 17,2014; fees will increase to $45 per scheduled examination date at a California Department of Insurance examination site or $74 (effective March 17,2014; fees will increase to $78) per scheduled examination date at a PSI examination site.

 Schedule and pass examination.
 This link will provide you with information on how to schedule your examination: Insurance License Examination Information